nancynguy/test1/README.md

 The ferry system is an essential part of daily life in Washington State, especially around Seattle, Bainbridge Island, and the surrounding islands.
 While ferry schedules and ridership statistics are widely available online, our project provides a spatial and animated representation of actual vessel movement.
 This allows users to view intensity, directionality, and changes in ferry activity by day or by hour in a way that is more intuitive than static text or tables.

 ## Project Goal
-The primary goal of this project is to use real-time and scheduled ferry data provided by WSDOT to create an accurate visual representation and animation of how the ferry system operates in the Puget Sound area.
-We aim to show one of the many ways people travel around the region, how frequently these systems are used, and how extensive and interconnected the ferry network is.
-Our application highlights these dynamics through interactive movement, terminal selection, and live-updating vessel information.
+The goal of this project is to use real-time data provided by WSDOT to give an accurate representation and animation of the ferry routes that are used in the Puget Sound area.
+The main message we want to convey is to show one of the many ways people travel around the Puget Sound area, how many people use these systems, and how extensive these systems are.

 ## Application URL
 https://christiankaylanuw.github.io/flow_map_g328/